Posts

 Image

 A short visit to Bredhurst primarily to check on work that had apparently been carried out in Pylon Valley.
-I was pleased see that National Grid had cut two broad tracks beneath the power cables as had been done in earlier years.
-This action improves the habitat no end and augers well for an interesting new year in the area.
+I was pleased see that National Grid had cut two broad tracks beneath the power cables as had been done in some previous years.
+The objective of this management is to keep the power lines clear of vegetation though in the process it improves the habitat no end and augers well for an interesting new year in the area.
 Whilst there I found a couple of Marsh Tits and also heard one or two Bullfinch.
 Pylon Valley Marsh Tit